|

 Temperature Control: Keep the hibernation area between 40-50°F (4-10°C).

-Soak once weekly while hibernating
+Soak: once weekly while hibernating

 Monitoring: Check the tortoise periodically to ensure it is healthy and the temperature remains stable.